 Teaching and advising are multifaceted activities.
-In any assessment of a candidate for promotion, both the quality and the quantity of the individual's achievements in teaching and advising should be presented in the dossier.
+In any assessment of a candidate for promotion and tenure, both the quality and the quantity of the individual's achievements in teaching and advising should be presented in the dossier.
 A number of measures to demonstrate the quality of teaching and advising are available: development of instructional material and of courses and curricula; student, peer, and alumni evaluations; contributions as an academic advisor; recognition and awards for teaching or advising effectiveness; the long-term effect of a faculty member on the personal and professional success of students; student achievements; and incorporating inclusive pedagogy in teaching.

-Those evaluating candidates for promotion should give special consideration to teaching effectiveness.
+Those evaluating candidates for promotion or tenure should give special consideration to teaching effectiveness.
 The assessment of teaching and advising effectiveness rests on a comprehensive review of both qualitative and quantitative measures.
 To be evaluated favorably, an individual should contribute to the accomplishment of the mission of the university in several aspects of teaching.

-Candidates for promotion to professor of practice may choose to provide a listing of teaching accomplishments since the last promotion, or they may choose to provide a selected list of teaching accomplishments if they have been in rank for many years and can demonstrate their effectiveness with a selected list.
+Candidates for promotion to professor may choose to provide a listing of teaching accomplishments since the last promotion, or they may choose to provide a selected list of teaching accomplishments if they have been in rank for many years and can demonstrate their effectiveness with a selected list.

-The promotion dossier should provide the following information about teaching and advising:
+The promotion and tenure dossier should provide the following information about teaching and advising:

-- A. Recognition and awards for teaching or advising effectiveness - B. A chronological list of courses taught since the date of appointment to Virginia Tech.
+- A. Recognition and awards for teaching or advising effectiveness - B. A chronological list and/or table of courses taught since the date of appointment to Virginia Tech (or since last promotion).
 Candidates who held a position at the same rank at another institution may include courses taught at that rank prior to their appointment to Virginia Tech.

-The chronological list should include courses by term and year, credit hours, course enrollments, and the faculty member's role (if not solely responsible for the course).

-- C. A chronological list of non-credit courses, workshops, and other related outreach and/or extension teaching since the date of appointment to Virginia Tech. - D. Completed theses, dissertations, other graduate degree projects, major undergraduate research projects, and honors theses directed - E. Postdoctoral Fellow training and research
+The chronological list and/or table should include courses by term and year, credit hours, course enrollments, and the faculty member's role (if not solely responsible for the course) with the percent of effort or assignment. - C. A chronological list of non-credit courses, workshops, and other related outreach and/or extension teaching since the date of appointment to Virginia Tech (or since last promotion). - D. Completed theses, dissertations, other graduate degree projects, major undergraduate research projects, and honors theses directed - E. Postdoctoral Fellow training and research